planetfederal/desktop-documentation/docs/source/install/uninstall.rst

 #.
 Double-click the shortcut to run the uninstaller.

+   Note: If Boundless Desktop was installed for ``all users``, this will require administrator privileges.
-   Note, if you are uninstalling a ``all users`` installation, administrator permissions are required, you may be asked to insert the administrator credentials.
+   You may be asked for administrator credentials.

 #.
-On the Uninstaller welcome page, click :guilabel:`Next`.
+On the Uninstaller welcome  dialog, click :guilabel:`Next`.

    .. figure:: img/install_uninstall_win_start_dialog.png

 #.
-In the next dialog, make sure you which to uninstall the software from the
+In the next dialog, check that the correct directory is listed.
+If so, press :guilabel:`Uninstall` to proceed with the
-   announced folder.
-If so, press :guilabel:`Uninstall` to proceed with the uninstallation of Boundless Desktop from your computer.
+   uninstallation of Boundless Desktop from your computer.

    .. figure:: img/install_uninstall_win_dialog.png

       Boundless Desktop Uninstaller dialog

 #.
-Once the process is complete, click :guilabel:`Next` followed by
+When the uninstallation process is complete, click :guilabel:`Next` followed by
    :guilabel:`Finish` to close the uninstaller.

 .. commenting until future release for Mac OS